Come, my beloved

 Some of the images and motifs in the ancient Mesopotamian poems, detached from their original ritual context, may indeed have left their traces on the Song; an example of such an image is "Your right hand you have placed on my vulva, / your left stroked my head."
 But fertility, the central concern of the cultic rite, is of no concern in the Song.
 And, since the prophets emphatically denounced the fertility rites of their neighbors, it is unlikely that the Song would have found its way into the canon if it had anything to do with the copulation of the gods; human kisses were problem enough for the rabbis.

-it’s possible that the Song “found its way into the canon” precisely because "anything to do with the copulation of the gods" was screened out by the Rabbis, just as Yahwist historians screened out favorable stories of the Hebrew goddess in their post-Exilic redactions of Hebrew history.
+On the other hand, it’s possible that the Song “found its way into the canon” precisely because "anything to do with the copulation of the gods" was screened out by the Rabbis, just as Yahwist historians screened out favorable stories of the Hebrew fertility goddess in their post-Exilic redactions of Hebrew history.
 If it weren’t for the passages denouncing Asherah in the Bible, we would know of her only from sources outside the Bible.

 By contrast, Solomon and his many wives and paramours were big fans of Asherah.
 Her statues stood in many a local sanctuary, and Solomon introduced her worship into his temple, in the capital city of Jerusalem.
 Thousands of figurines have been unearthed in the Levant bearing her likeness, and giving evidence of the people’s love for her and their prayers to her for healthy children.
 If there was an early version of the Song known to Solomon, it would have been significantly different from the version we have.
 Chances are good, that in Solomon's time, love songs had lots of nice things to say about the Hebrew fertility goddess, whose great blessing was a healthy baby.

 In his book The Hebrew Goddess, Raphael Patai says the Hebrew goddess was a "central feature" of popular Hebrew religion in the polytheistic, pre-monarchic period of Hebrew history.
 "There can be no doubt about the psychological importance that the belief in, and service of, Asherah had for the Hebrews."
 In the origin stories of the remote past, Asherah was one of the friendly extraterrestrial Sky People who benefited humankind with knowledge of gardening, farming and medicine.
-Whereas Yahweh was a war lord, obsessed with the acquisition of power and territory, Asherah was a mother/goddess, giver of fertility and the greatest of all blessings: children.
+Whereas Yahweh was a war lord, obsessed with the acquisition of power and territory, Asherah was the mother/goddess, giver of fertility and the greatest of all blessings: children.
 According to Patai, "The Hebrew people, by and large, clung to her for six centuries, from the days of the conquest of Canaan down to the Babylonian Exile, in spite of the increasing vigor of Yahwist monotheism."
-In the Old Testament, this fidelity to Asherah is denounced as infidelity to Yawheh.
+In the Old Testament, this fidelity to Asherah is condemned as infidelity to Yawheh.

 In the Canaanite religion, Asherah was the consort of the god El, who, like Yahweh, Jesus, and the Song's unnamed Romeo, was sometimes characterized as a shepherd.
 Later on, through a syncretic process, El and Yahweh were conflated, and Asherah became Yahweh's consort.
 Iconography found at Kuntillet Ajrud refers to "Yahweh of Samaria and his Asherah," and "Yahweh of Teman and his Asherah."